-When the Hippocrates Health Institute searched for the ideal sauna for their clientele, they discovered the unique, chemically-safe saunas built by Heavenly Heat.
+When the Hippocrates Wellness searched for the ideal sauna for their clientele, they discovered the unique, chemically-safe saunas built by Heavenly Heat.
 These saunas feature both traditional Finnish heating, along with several ceramic far-infrared (FIR) heaters.

 Heavenly Heat creates the ideal sauna detox environment by building them entirely with low-allergen white poplar wood and by constructing each sauna without the use of plywood, laminates, or wood glue-all of which can outgas into, and contaminate, the air of a sauna.

 Much is made these days of the health benefits of far-infrared saunas.
 The truth is that FTR can enhance and accelerate the sauna detox process.
 On the other hand, any sauna, used properly, can be a effective detoxifier.

 Traditional saunas can be used clinically if they are kept dry, and the temperature is limited to the 120F160F range.
 Beginners start in the lower half of that span.
 When far-infrared heating is added to a regular sauna, it can be used effectively as a lower temperature FIR sauna, or as a conventional sauna, as the user prefers.

 1. Please keep an eye out for the author\'s upcoming book, due in 2008: \"Breaking Through The Hype, The Reality of FIR Saunas\"